 Start with the four-fifths rule for LL144 compliance.
 It is required, not optional.
 Layer equalized odds testing for EU AI Act coverage.
 Article 10(2)(f) requires bias mitigation, not a specific metric, but equalized odds addresses differential accuracy across demographic groups, which is the closest operational interpretation of the Act’s “harmful biases” language [EU AI Act Article 10(2)(f)].

 Use Colorado’s expanded protected category list as the testing baseline for all U.S. obligations.
 The NIST AI RMF provides a complete risk assessment framework that includes bias measurement as a core function under Measure 2.11.
-Colorado recognizes NIST AI RMF compliance as an affirmative defense [Colorado SB 24-205], making it the organizing structure for any multi-jurisdictional audit program.
+SB 26-189 (signed May 14, 2026) repeals the NIST AI RMF affirmative defense; the framework remains valuable for Texas TRAIGA compliance and EU AI Act alignment, but provides no statutory protection under Colorado law as amended.

 Document the methodology selection rationale.
-This documentation serves three purposes: it satisfies Colorado’s requirement for a risk management policy, it demonstrates due diligence for EU conformity, and it provides the evidentiary foundation for any future litigation defense.
-The rationale is not a checkbox.
-It is the legal record explaining why you chose one fairness metric over another.
+This documentation serves three purposes: it satisfies any Colorado risk management policy requirement under the operative framework, it demonstrates due diligence for EU conformity, and it provides the evidentiary foundation for any future litigation defense.

+The audit fix.
 Select your fairness metrics before running the first test.
 For LL144 compliance: run disparate impact analysis using the four-fifths rule across race, ethnicity, and sex categories with intersectional breakdowns.
 For EU AI Act coverage: add equalized odds testing to detect differential accuracy across demographic groups.
-For Colorado: use the SB205 expanded protected category list as your testing baseline.
+For Colorado: use the SB 24-205 expanded protected category list (drawn from CADA) as your testing baseline.
 Document the selection rationale and retain it as part of your audit methodology record.
-Reference NIST AI RMF Measure 2.11 as the organizing framework to build Colorado’s affirmative defense.
+Reference NIST AI RMF Measure 2.11 as the organizing framework.

 What Tools and Platforms Support Bias Auditing?